Abib-ops/Abib/README.txt

 Apply Changes:
 - Click Apply and OK to save the changes.

-This Bible serves as a valuable companion when viewing a Christian sermon on your PC, conveniently positioned to one side of the screen, allowing you to read the scriptures alongside the minister's message.

 Abib v410.2
 Bug fixed concerning incorrect behaviour when entering integer values for verses,